bhauman/figwheel-main/docs/tutorial.md

 The contents of the `cruel.cljs.edn` build file are specifying the [ClojureScript compiler options][compiler-options] for our cruel world project.
-These options will be passed to the ClojureScript compiler whenever some code needs compiling.
-There are quite a few [compiler options][compiler-options] but the above is all we'll need as `figwheel.main` provides intelligent choices for missing compiler options.
+These options will be passed to the ClojureScript compiler whenever source code needs compiling.
+There are quite a few [compiler options][compiler-options] but the above is all we'll need as `figwheel.main` provides enough default compiler options to allow you to get started working.

 The `hello-cljs` directory should now look like this: